choufractal/choufractal.github.io/README.md

 Twitter: @alicecoucke

-## Research
+# Research

 You can find my publications on my [Google Scholar Profile](https://scholar.google.com/citations?user=OiCh6NoAAAAJ&hl=en&oi=ao).

-### Current
+## Current

 At Sonos (and previously Snips), we consider the problem of automatic speech recognition on the edge, e.g. on small devices typical of IoT applications, with privacy in mind.
 I filed 3 patents currently under review.
 I have worked on several topics in automatic speech recognition: fairness in automatic speech recognition, keyword spotting in the context of wake word detectors, natural language understanding, sentence generation, etc.

 J. Balian, R. Tavarone, M. Poumeyrol, A Coucke
-Small Footprint Text-Independent Speaker Verification For Embedded Systems ICASSP 2021-2021 IEEE International Conference on Acoustics, Speech and …		2021
+Small Footprint Text-Independent Speaker Verification For Embedded Systems April 2021, International Conference on Acoustics, Speech, and Signal Processing (ICASSP) 2021

-S. D'Ascoli, A. Coucke, F. Caltagirone, A. Caulier, and M. Lelarge Conditioned Text Generation with Transfer for Closed-Domain Dialogue Systems November 2019, International Conference on Statistical Language and Speech Processing 2019, oral presentation
+S. D'Ascoli, A. Coucke, F. Caltagirone, A. Caulier, and M. Lelarge Conditioned Text Generation with Transfer for Closed-Domain Dialogue Systems November 2020, International Conference on Statistical Language and Speech Processing 2019, oral presentation

 S. D'Ascoli, A. Coucke, F. Caltagirone, A. Caulier, and M. Lelarge Conditioned Query Generation for Task-Oriented Dialogue Systems